JerzyMarczewski/JerzyMarczewski/README.md

   <img src="https://github.com/devicons/devicon/blob/master/icons/git/git-original-wordmark.svg" title="Git" **alt="Git" width="40" height="40"/>
 </div>

-In my free time, I enjoy cooking, cycling.
+In my free time, I enjoy cooking and cycling.

 I've also started developing skills in the field of Machine Learning, which I'm actively working on as part of my thesis.
 I am set to graduate in May and am currently seeking opportunities as a frontend developer.